 Warnings and Contraindications

-Immodium should not be given to dogs allergic to narcotics and those who are pregnant and nursing puppies.
+Immodium should not be given to dogs who are pregnant and nursing puppies.
 Aside from this, if your dog has ingested poison, this drug should not be given until the poison or toxin has been removed from the dog’s system.

 If the dog is also experiencing any abdominal pain or head trauma, refrain from giving this drug as it may lead to even more serious problems.
 If diarrhea is caused by bacterial infection such as salmonella, other medication and treatment should be used.